hhabra/metabCombiner/README.md

 devtools::install_github("hhabra/metabCombiner")
 library(metabCombiner)
 ```

-##How to Use R Package
+# How to Use metabCombiner

-In the [/inst directory](/inst/) directory, we have an example script showing an example of how to use this package.
-A longer description can be obtained by viewing the vignette, e.g. using browseVignettes("metabCombiner").
+In the [/inst directory](/inst/) directory, we have an example metabCombiner script showing a demonstration of the package's utilities.
+See the vignette, e.g. type browseVignettes("metabCombiner"), for a more detailed description of how to use metabCombiner.